home I index I latest I glossary I introductions I e-mail I about this site

 see them enlarged.

-| St Mary,
+St Mary,

-Saxlingham Thorpe Peter suggested that late winter would be a good time to run this ruin to ground, and he was right.
+Saxlingham Thorpe Late winter is a good time to visit this ruin.
 Although the remains are substantial, including the greater part of the tower, it is entirely tree-surrounded, and once spring had brought the trees into leaf it would be impossible to photograph.
-A small church, as most are around here, it was abandoned in the late 17th century, no obvious need being found for it after the re-establishment of the Church of England had to make some hard decisions about resources.
+A small church, as most are around here, it was abandoned in the late 17th Century, no obvious need being found for it as the re-established Church of England made some hard decisions about resources.
 Even by then, there must have been hardly anyone living in Saxlingham Thorpe.
-It must have been restored after this for some use, possibly agricultural, because the brick buttresses on the south side are surely 18th century, but today it is nothing but a run.
+It must have been restored after this for some kind use, perhaps agricultural, because the brick buttresses on the south side are surely 18th Century.
 The walls are reduced to a few feet high, but the outline survives clearly enough, and in higher places you can see, for example, a Norman window splay, obviously filled in later in the medieval period, and an indent where a piscina must have been.
 A footpath passes beside the church, and this place probably gets a fair few visitors.
 It is a satisfying ruin, familiar enough from others in Norfolk, but with a certain amount of character that allows you to imagine what might have been here once, and made it the touchstone of a now-lost community. |

 Simon Knott, April 2007